andrewjkim745/andrewjkim745/README.md

 Here are some things to help you get to know me better!

 - 🔭 I’m a full stack developer with a strong passion for programming!
-- 🌱 I'm always looking to improve my skills as a developer -:punch: I love helping and working with others!
+- 🌱 I'm always looking to improve my skills as a developer, constantly polishing my code fundamentals, and improving my knowledge of different stacks.
+-:punch: I love to help and work with others and aspire to be someone who people look up to!
 - 🤔 Check out my website at andrewjkim96.surge.sh
 - 💬 Check out my repositories down below to see what I am currently working on!
 - 📫 Send me an email at andrewk745@gmail.com or call me at 516-830-1435 for any business inquiries!
 If I don't pick up feel free to leave a voicemail.